 In 2005, the Giller Prize teamed up with Scotiabank to create the Scotiabank Giller Prize.
 It is the first-ever co-sponsorship for Canada’s richest literary award for fiction.
 The purse increased from $25,000 to $50,000 and grew again in 2008 to $70,000.
 In 2014, the purse increased to $140,000 courtesy of Scotiabank.
 The winning author receives $100,000 and each finalist receives $10,000.

-“Almost 10 years into our partnership, we could not be more delighted with Scotiabank’s support of the prize, and their dedication to promoting Canadian literature and culture,” says prize founder, Jack Rabinovitch.
+“Almost 10 years into our partnership, we could not be more delighted with Scotiabank’s support of the prize, and their dedication to promoting Canadian literature and culture,” said Prize founder, Jack Rabinovitch.
 “This partnership has benefited Canadian literature greatly by ensuring that the prize will live on into the future, helping to promote Canadian authors to readers everywhere for years to come.”

-Scotiabank is Canada’s international bank and a leading financial services provider in the Americas.
-We are dedicated to helping our more than 25 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
-With a team of more than 100,000 employees and assets of over $1 trillion (as at July 31, 2019), Scotiabank trades on the Toronto Stock Exchange (TSX: BNS) and New York Stock Exchange (NYSE: BNS).
-For more information, please visit www.scotiabank.com and follow us on Twitter @ScotiabankViews.
+Scotiabank is a leading bank in the Americas.
+Guided by our purpose: “for every future,” we help our customers, their families and their communities achieve success through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
+With a team of over 90,000 employees and assets of approximately $1.2 trillion (as at July 31, 2020), Scotiabank trades on the Toronto Stock Exchange (TSX: BNS) and New York Stock Exchange (NYSE: BNS).
+For more information, please visit our website and follow us on Twitter @ScotiabankViews.